Three years ago, Stu Burman sat in his car, ready to end his life.

 "Going from a big strong guy to having someone help me go to the bathroom, it was degrading and debilitating.

-"I had everything, a partner, two children including a newborn child.
+"I had everything, a partner, three children including a newborn child.
 I got married in 2019.

 "But everything went downhill.